shin-myapps/Obsidian-Google-Drive/README.md

     -   Closing the app or losing connection while syncing could lead to data corruption
 -   The plugin does NOT have manual conflict resolution
     -   If you encounter a conflict, the plugin will automatically resolve it with local file prioritization
--   This only accesses the Google Drive API to sync files and does not access any other data or store data outside of the user's device
+-   This only accesses the Google Drive API to sync files and does not access or store any data outside of the user's device
--   This only accesses [https://ogd.richardxiong.com](https://ogd.richardxiong.com) to convert refresh tokens into access tokens without a client secret
+-   This only accesses [https://ogd.richardxiong.com](https://ogd.richardxiong.com) to convert refresh tokens into access tokens (while hiding the client secret) and to check internet connectivity with a simple ping request

 ## Setup